SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 Packaged Release History
 ------------------------

-You can obtain the source code for this tool via this repository.
-Alternatively you may install a packaged version of it into your production org (sandbox testing as always recommended).
+You can install a packaged version of the tool into your production org (sandbox testing as always recommended).
 Check the limatations and known issues above first!
+If you are a developer obtain the source code from this repository if you wish to develop it further and/or contribute to it.
+Click [Deploy to Salesforce](https://githubsfdeploy.herokuapp.com/app/githubdeploy/afawcett/declarative-lookup-rollup-summaries) to deploy the source code to your developer org.

 **Latest Version 1.4**